 Usually when I’m coaching yoga teachers, it’s around business.
 And the number one focus I stress is to find your niche.
 You know, your people, those who vibe with you, the ones you’re meant to help.

-If you’ve been in the yoga world for long, you understand it’s a vast ocean of possibilities, and to become an expert in all of the variations would take, well, a long time.
+There are endless possibilities and to become an expert in all of the variations would take, well, a long time.
 So what do you do?
-You become known for one thing, a specialty which in the business world is called niching down.

-It sounds counter-intuitive.
+Narrowing your focus sounds counterintuitive.
 It feels constrictive and limiting.
 It’s like someone asks you to choose only one crayon to color with for the rest of your life.

 I struggled with this too